microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installkibanafilter.md

 permalink: installkibanafilter
 type: document
 ---
-# Installing Kibana and filtering Microclimate logs in IBM Cloud Private

 It is sometimes useful to see what's going on with your IBM Cloud Private applications and viewing the log files is a really good way to achieve this.

 The following procedure shows you how to install Kibana and Elasticsearch to view and filter the Microclimate log files; your choice of logging infrastructure might be different.